Close Encounters in Friend Land

 1️⃣ Snatching pretend personal stature, through stealth hit & run attacks against the absent, forms the backstabber’s reward.
 Oblivious to the self-imprints of sneak, coward, liar, and cheat generated by such activity, fakes clutch the fleeting feeling of self-importance.
 It’s easy to speak ill of one not present, difficult to earn stature through actions sourced in daily self-discipline.
 Lazy actions confirm a lazy thinker.
 Lazy thinkers produce a meh! life.
 A disappointing life births and nourishes inner poison.

 3️⃣ Accept: You can’t fix a heart you didn’t break.
 Aware of certain life events in this woman’s life, I viewed all through the lens of empathy.
-In retrospect, I should have instead donned the 20-20 corrective glasses of wisdom.
+In retrospect, I should have donned the 20-20 corrective glasses of wisdom.
 Patterns tell a tale.
 In this instance, the pattern manifested as a number of estrangements flirting with the Guiness World Record books.

 4️⃣ I love strawberries … or did.
 What’s yummy fun in the moment sets the stage for a later ER visit, courtesy of my severe allergy to strawberries.
 Love can be blessing or curse.
-Once you realize the target of your love is, in fact, toxic and thus destined to harm you, grab your best mental sneakers and run like a choo-choo in the opposite direction!
-No true man puts his hands on a woman.
-No true friend speaks with a forked tongue, per a friend’s face vs that friend’s back.
+Once you realize the target of your love is, in fact, toxic and thus destined to harm you, grab your best mental sneakers.
+Run like a choo-choo in the opposite direction!
+No genuine friend speaks with a forked tongue.

 Learning the Lessons